Nico15037/fancy-discord-github-commits/README.md

 ### using a newer version
 This uses [Sniddl/discord-commits@v1.3](https://github.com/Sniddl/discord-commits/releases/tag/v1.3)
-because any versions past that make it add "Successful Commit to". which is annoying. dunno how to turn it off.
+because any versions past that make it add "Successful Commit to `user/repository-name`" and I don't how to turn it off